thavelick/just-bangs/README.md

   * It probably works with most any Python 3.x but I didn't test it.

 ## Created By
-* [@Sandra@idiomdrottning.org](https://idiomdrottning.org/users/Sandra) - idea, inspiration, finding the bangs data file
+* [Idiomdrottning](https://idiomdrottning.org/about) - idea, finding the bangs data file, adding `custom-bang.js`
 * Tristan Havelick ([@Natris1979@social.linux.pizza](https://social.linux.pizza/@Natris1979)) - programming

 ## TODO
 * Add environment variables for:
   * Location of bangs file
   * Port
-* Add a homepage with a simple seach box
+* Add a homepage with a simple search box
-* Commission an artist to make a cute logo and put it on the homepage
+* Make a cute logo and put it on the homepage